-Universal design (UD) refers to the consideration of the needs for persons with disabilities in regards to physical spaces and objects.
-The Principles of Universal Design (1997) are equitable use, flexibility of use, simple and intuitive use, perceptible information, tolerance for error, low physical effort, and size and space for appropriate use.
+Universal design (UD) refers to the consideration of the needs of persons with disabilities in regards to physical spaces and objects.
+The Principles of Universal Design (1997) are equitable use, the flexibility of use, simple and intuitive use, perceptible information, tolerance for error, low physical effort, and size and space for appropriate use.
 See the UD poster.
 The Center for Universal Design described UD as a design that does not need adaption for persons with disabilities in perceiving the content or operating the program.
 The word ‘content’ is key to education.
 This means equal access to information because you don’t want someone to wait weeks while you provide a specific accommodation like closed captioning to a video lecture.

 There are several efforts to design education with UD in mind.
 Palmer and Caputo (2003) proposed seven principles for universal instructional design (UID): accessibility, consistency, explicitness, flexibility, accommodating learning spaces, minimization of effort, and supportive learning environments.
 The UID model recognizes those needs for course design.
 Its main premise is equal access to education and extends this to all types of learners and not just those with disabilities.
 For example, all learners can benefit from multi-modal lessons.

 I recently attended a webinar by Dr. Tobin in which he recommended these instructional strategies for UDL: 1) Start with the text.
 It can serve as the script.
-2) Make alternatives available such as a PDF instead of Microsoft Word, so they can use the feature in Adobe products to read aloud the text.
+2) Make alternatives available such as a PDF instead of Microsoft Word so they can use the feature in Adobe products to read aloud the text.
 3) Allow students to select their type of assessment choice.
 4) Go step by step to break information into small chunks and provide still images for illustration when possible.
 5) Set content free.
-By this he means to make sure it’s sharable and not tied to your choice of tool/software.
+By this, he means to make sure it’s shareable and not tied to your choice of tool/software.
 Ex.
 MP3 audio file as output instead of the Audacity file, which students would have to know how to use to open/play.
 The benefits of these strategies reduce cognitive load for all learners.

 UD for the web is not only for education.
-Legal aspects include the web design standards created by the the WWW Consortium (W3C).
+Legal aspects include the web design standards created by the WWW Consortium (W3C).
 They produced the Web Content Accessibility Guidelines 2.0 (WCAG), which are promoted globally.
 I use their Web Accessibility Initiative website, as a reference at work: http://www.w3.org/WAI/intro/wcag.
 Additionally, US federal laws include policies for equal access to Web-based information and technologies such as Section 508 of the Rehabilitation Act and the Access Board standards.
 The Access Board standards are based on the WC3’s priority checklist.

 Here are a few resources on UD: